Accessibility

 • List Box: enables selection from list of choices

-• Drop Down: enables selection from a drop down list of choices.
+• Drop-down list: enables selection from a drop down list of choices.

 • Image Field: Enables user to browse to select an image to add to the form